dmanias/grpcDemo/README.md

-# gRPC with Spring Boot
+# gRPC with Spring Boot and Elasticsearch

 This project is a demonstration of using gRPC with Spring Boot.
 The project includes both a server module and a client module.